qeni/podcaster/README.md

 Config file
 =====================
-Config file should be in ~/.config/podcaster/config.ini.
+Config file should be in ~/.config/podcaster/podcaster.ini.
+All entries and options can be set automatically with this file.

 Installing